 For example, the legal limit is .05 or more for drivers of some heavy vehicles.

-New drivers and drivers under 22 are not allowed to drive after taking any amount of alcohol (zero tolerance).
+Drivers with a learner’s license and drivers under 22 are not allowed to drive after taking any amount of alcohol (zero tolerance).

 Zero tolerance also applies to bus drivers, minibus drivers and taxi drivers.

 These drivers must also respect the rules of the Criminal Code.
 Like all other drivers, they risk serious consequences if they drive while impaired or with a blood-alcohol level of 80 mg/100 ml or more.